hoymkot/cross-the-wall/README.md

 ## Environment Issues
 * need to enable IPv6 on your operating systems (on all hosts running this software) because it is getting more and more prevalent now (google is a good help).
 Note that some os requires you to manually enable

+## Troubleshooting
+* if the Local Proxy cannot receive requests from the Remote Coordinator, go the log and find the public facing listening port and check if the port is still accepting outbound requests.
+If not, try setting NAT_KEEP_ALIVE_INTERVAL to 1000 to update the corresponding NAT table record every second.
+If this helps, increase NAT_KEEP_ALIVE_INTERVAL to a number that still gives acceptable performance without degrading the network.

 ## Dependencies
 * node.js v16.0.0
 * npm install uuid@8.3.2